Available as a public seminar in April 2018! Click here for details.

 The Windows Performance Toolkit is extremely flexible and powerful, but like most such tools it requires expert-level knowledge to use effectively.
 Specifically, it requires extensive, in-depth, and current knowledge of Windows internals – both to select appropriate data for collection (from the tens of thousands of items that are available) and to interpret the resulting traces.

-Accordingly, we will examine all of the major components of the operating system.
+Accordingly, we will cover all of the “Core Windows Internals” topics, including all of the major components of the operating system.
 We’ll show how the system “hosts” various types of applications, services, and other code, which components of Windows provide and manage various resources and functions (such as CPU time, I/O, memory, etc.), and how various types of “managed” code are supported.

 The SysInternals tools, several of Windows’ built-in utilities, and the Windows debugging tools will also be presented and used, both as aids to understanding the internals principles and as analysis tools for problem situations.